palask/howtogit/cheatsheet.md

 #### Search for recent commit containing a search term in its files:
 <https://stackoverflow.com/a/5816177>
-Oldest commits first (that introduced the term): --reverse
+Oldest commits first (that introduced the term): `--reverse`

-	git log --all --source -S "SEARCHTERM"
+	git log --all --source -S "[SEARCHTERM]"

 #### forget commited files now matched by .gitignore:
 <https://stackoverflow.com/questions/1274057/how-can-i-make-git-forget-about-a-file-that-was-tracked-but-is-now-in-gitign/19095988#19095988>